parth-github/Udacity-Data-Engineering-Nanodegree/P4-data-lake-project-resources/README.md

-# Data Modeling with Postgres
+# Data Lake with Amazon S3, EMR, PySpark

 ## **Overview**
 A startup wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.